S Ori 70

 S Ori 70 or S Ori J053810.1-023626 is a mid-T type astronomical object in the foreground of the σ Orionis cluster, which is approximately 1,150 light-years from Earth.
 It was discovered on November 24, 2002 by M. R. Zapatero-Osorio and E. L. Martin's team at the Roque de los Muchachos Observatory.
-It has yet to be determined if it is a field brown dwarf or a 3-million-year-old planet that is part of a cluster.
+It has yet to be determined if it is a field brown dwarf or a 3-million-year-old rogue planet that is part of a cluster.
 Near-infrared spectroscopy images taken three years after its discovery led to the first motion measurements for the object.
 Its behavior is significantly different from what may be expected; it was further described as either a low-gravity atmosphere or an atmosphere with metallicity.
 The object's small proper motion suggests that it is further away than expected if it were a single field T dwarf.

 Discovery

 The σ Orionis open cluster has been the focus of Osorio's team observations due to the age of the cluster (approximately 3 to 8 million years).
 The cluster also has low extinction, its distance is convenient, and it is observed to be rich and dense.
 Using the 4.2 m William Herschel Telescope in a pencil-beam deep mini-survey measuring 55 square minutes of arc at a sensitivity of 21 magnitudes in the J and H Bands allowed the team to find S Ori 70.
-The raw data collected was reduced to IRAF (an acronym for Image Reduction and Analysis Facility), a standard technique used with near-infrared images; after subtracting the sky background and dark current, an extracted object spectrum was derived.
+The raw data collected was reduced to the Image Reduction and Analysis Facility (IRAF), a standard technique used with near-infrared images; after subtracting the sky background and dark current, an extracted object spectrum was derived.
 It was the faintest and coolest member found in the cluster and was named S Ori 70.